 - 1 TB — $6.99/month

 Like OneDrive, Sync also offers 5GB of cloud storage data.
 But what sets this Dropbox alternative apart from other cloud sharing services is the end-to-end encryption it provides.
 This feature ensures that your data is safe, secured, and 100% private (even investigative agencies can’t see it).
-Sync is GDPR compliant and operates in keeping with the laws of USA, EU/UK, and Canada.
+Sync is GDPR compliant and operates in keeping with the laws of the USA, EU/UK, and Canada.

-Best features of Sync:
+Best Features of Sync:

 - 100% private cloud storage with end-to-end encryption

 - All files are backed up synced automatically across all devices